 — Ron Adema, Safety Lead on The Block

-“These calls often come in every minute, and you can’t wait and ask for answers — you have to jump in and make a decision,” says Adrian.
+“These calls often come in every minute, and you can’t wait and ask for answers — you have to jump in and make a decision,” says Aidan.
 “To make fast and accurate decisions you certainly need live data.
-Having iAuditor in our toolkit helps us keep up with all that information.”
+Having SafetyCulture platform in our toolkit helps us keep up with all that information.”

-Level 10 uses iAuditor to manage safety and quality control.
+Level 10 uses SafetyCulture (formerly iAuditor) to manage safety and quality control.

 A liquid solids separation organization in oil and gas, BOS Solutions, lacked safety and quality data to prove compliance and make business decisions.
-Using iAuditor, they improved their data health by standardizing and digitizing inspections.
+Using SafetyCulture (formerly iAuditor), they improved their data health by standardizing and digitizing inspections.

 Start with digitizing safety audits.
 End with digitizing your whole business.